evanwill/_drafts/_notes/vs-code.md

 ## Config preferences

+A few highlights:

 - Enable word wrap: `"editor.wordWrap": "on"`
 - Get rid of excessive stuff in file explorer: `"problems.decorations.enabled": false`
 - Hide minimap, sometimes I find the map annoyingly in the way: `"editor.minimap.enabled": false`
 - Disable clearing clipboard if you accidentally `Ctrl+C` on blank line: `"editor.emptySelectionClipboard": false`
 - Disable annoying drag and drop selection moving: `"editor.dragAndDrop": false`
 - Disable annoyingly unhelpful html tag closing: `"html.autoClosingTags": false`
+- Disable annoying persistent terminal sessions which cause endless errors: `"terminal.integrated.enablePersistentSessions": false,`

+There is an ever increasing number of "helpful" "smart" auto select and delete things (seemingly modelled after the utterly infuriating and worthless features of MS Word) regularly added, so I end up spending a lot of time trying to turn things off.
-Once you have everything set up nicely, copy your `settings.json` file to a git repo and reuse it on all your computers!
+But, once you have everything set up nicely, copy your `settings.json` file to a git repo and reuse it on all your computers!
 (example at the bottom of this note)

 ## Integrated terminal

-Access a nice terminal without leaving the editor by typing Ctrl + \` &nbsp; (control + backtick).
+Access a terminal without leaving the editor by typing Ctrl + \` &nbsp; (control + backtick).
 This is extremely handy when developing Jekyll projects, since you can `jekyll s` and have the output easily visible while you are editing.
 I also use it for any non-routine Git activity, since the built in GUI client is only good for basic `git add/commit/push` equivalents.